MangoRox/swe1-g10-website/docs/demo.md

 The demo is a small, self-contained slice of the full game.
 It highlights:

-- **Core gameplay loop** – moles pop up and you whack the correct ones.
+- **Core gameplay loop** – Moles pop up and you whack the correct ones.
-- **Math focus** – each mole asks the player to solve a simple math equation.
+- **Math focus** – Each mole asks the player to solve a simple math equation.
-- **Difficulty ramp** – moles appear faster and as you build streak.
+- **Difficulty ramp** – Moles appear faster and as you build streak.
 - **Leaderboard** - Your name appears on the leaderboard based on your score.

 You can use this demo to quickly show the concept to instructors, testers, or classmates